22 Things To Know Before Visiting Peyto Lake

 Similar to many other glacier-fed lakes in Banff National Park, Peyto Lake is a brilliant blue during the summer months.
 This is a natural phenomenon found in many glacier lakes as the glaciers grind rock down into the rock flour, carried downstream into the lake.
 This rock flour then refracts the light and gives off a vivid blue or teal color.

-It’s a breathtaking sight to see, and there are several blue lakes around Banff National Park, such as Moraine Lake, Lake Louise, Emerald Lake, Sherbrooke Lake (Yoho), Bow Lake, and Hector Lake, all accessible to most visitors.
+It’s a breathtaking sight, and there are many other blue lakes around Banff National Park, such as Moraine Lake, Lake Louise, Emerald Lake, Sherbrooke Lake (Yoho), Bow Lake, and Hector Lake, which are all accessible to most visitors.

 Peyto Lake is named after Bill Peyto, an early guide in the park back in the early 1900s.
-Peyto Lake sits at 1880m in elevation in the Canadian Rockies.
-It’s fed by the Peyto glacier and has a max depth of around 90m.
+Peyto Lake sits at an elevation of 1880 meters in the Canadian Rockies.
+It’s fed by the Peyto Glacier and has a max depth of around 90m.

 After the glacier waters flow out of Peyto Lake, they create the Mistaya River before merging into the North Saskatchewan River at Saskatchewan River Crossing.
 If you’re wondering how to pronounce the name, it is pea-toe, but don’t worry if you still say and hear pay-toe; it’s how most people still say it!